Elizabeth Banks (journalist): Biography

-She made a trip back to the United States and became the author of an autobiographical work, The Remaking of an American (1928).
-She also wrote "Campaigns of Curiosity" (1894) and "Autobiography of a Newspaper Girl" (1902).
+She made a trip back to the United States and wrote an autobiographical work, The Remaking of an American (1928), which followed up previous autobiographies Campaigns of Curiosity (1894) and Autobiography of a Newspaper Girl (1902).
 Careful to protect her sources in both her letters and written works, the bulk of her personal papers were destroyed upon her death.
-She died on 18 July 1938 of arteriosclerosis, then was cremated and her ashes deposited at Golders Green Crematorium.
+She died on July 18, 1938, of arteriosclerosis, then was cremated and her ashes deposited at Golders Green Crematorium.